Kemijoki

 The Kemijoki or Kemi River (Kemi älv, Giemajohka), with its 550 km length, is the longest river in Finland.
 It runs south through the towns of Kemijärvi and Rovaniemi before reaching the Gulf of Bothnia at Kemi.

 At Rovaniemi the Ounasjoki river merges with the Kemijoki.

-The first hydroelectric plant on the Kemijoki was constructed in 1949 at Isohaara.
+The first hydroelectric plant on the Kemijoki, Isohaara hydroelectric power plant, was constructed in 1945–1949 at Isohaara.
 A total of 15 power plants have been constructed so far.
 The plants are owned by Kemijoki Oy and Pohjolan Voima Oy.
 In 2003, the plants produced a total of 4.3 TWh, which was about 34.5% of Finland's total hydroelectric production.